matthewjlutz/MASec-info-flow/README.md

 ## Requirements
 ### Dependencies
-This project requires `Python 3.x` and the packages ` requests, matplotlib' and 'numpy `.
+This project requires Python 3 and the packages `requests`, `matplotlib`, and `numpy`.
 These can be installed using pip or another package manager:

 ```
 pip install requests matplotlib numpy